 The circular reasoning to which I refer is the assertion athesits make that based upon the past inability to prove miracles that miracles have never happened before, thus this presumption counts against current evidence of miracles.
 The problem with that is past denials are not based upon lack of evidence but upon dismissing the evidence out of hand.
 Then a long string of denial has built up over the years as case after case is passed off for no good reason, the alleged lack of evidence is assume to be based upon a real lack which is not true.
 The proof is in the fact that modern cases have good evidence to support them.

 I used four examples of modern cases of resurrection, one being my own father who was clinically dead for 11 minutes before being revived.
-The real "miracle" (according to his own doctor) was not so much revival (although that is amazing but not known) the real issue was an 89 year old man who had suffered three massive heart attacks in one day bounding back with a strong rhythmical heart beat.
+The real "miracle" (according to his own doctor) was not so much revival (although that is amazing but not unknown) the real issue was an 89 year old man who had suffered three massive heart attacks in one day bounding back with a strong rhythmical heart beat.
 He said "I have never used the term 'miracle' in my pactice before, but this has to be a miracle."

 Of course the skeptics who weren't even there and didn't talk to the Doctor always claim that he didn't mean, or he's a bad doctor and so on.